Take to the Skies: Release

 Take to the Skies was released on 19 March 2007.
-On the album's track listing, tracks 1, 5, 9, 11, 13 and 17 are untitled.
+On the album's physical release, tracks 1, 5, 9, 11, 13 and 17 are untitled.
 However, the untitled tracks have been given names on the digital versions and other retailer descriptions.
 Track 1 is universally titled "Stand Your Ground; This Is Ancient Land".
-In most cases tracks 5, 9, 11, 13 and 17 are all titled "Interlude", sometimes being numbered.
-However, on the iTunes track listing 9 and 17 are both titled Reprise One and Two, respectively.
-Also, Track 17 is sometimes titled "Closing".
+In most cases tracks 5, 9, 11 and 13 are all titled "Interlude", sometimes being numbered.
+Track 17 is typically titled "Closing".
+On digital versions, tracks 9 and 17 are both titled Reprise 1 and 2, respectively.

+The digital version differs from the physical release.
+It combines 4 of the untitled tracks with album tracks, bringing the total tracks to 13 instead of 17.
+Also, this version has a slightly different mix.
+In particular, it's missing song transitions and in some instances sound effects.
 The song "Sorry, You're Not a Winner" was later included on the soundtrack of EA Sports' NHL 08 video game.

 In early June, the group performed at Download Festival.
 "Jonny Sniper" was released as a single on 18 June.
 In early August, the group headlined Kerrang!s Day of Rock event.
 To promote the Kerrang!
 Awards, the group played a one-off show in London in late August.
 After the release of the album in Europe, the band spent a long period of time finding a distributor, which they would need to release the album in North America.
 Finally they signed to Tiny Evil Records and the album was released on October 30.
 It has been released as a CD, a CD+DVD edition and vinyl version with an embossed gatefold sleeve.
 They ended the year with a short West Coast US tour.

 On July 18, 2013, the band announced a repressing of the vinyl on a new colourway (green and beige), limited to just 500 copies, coming with a signed artwork print, for official release on August 5.
 The pressing was down to fans paying high prices on auction sites for original copies, and it sold out within a few hours of going on sale.